katherinj/light-sound-memory-game/README.md

 The following **additional** features are implemented:

-- [x] Player has 4 different modes to choose from on home screen
+- [x] Player has 4 different difficulty levels to choose from on home screen
 - [x] Amount of lives vary depending on difficulty level
-- [x] Wrong button click
+- [x] Image that will appear when button is pressed differs when a wrong guess is made.
+- [x] Buttons are disabled while the sequence is being played
+- []

 ## Video Walkthrough (GIF)